jeffh/Seafood/README.rst

 - Bootstrapping script (via fabric)
-- Customizable configurations for different groups of systems (ie - raspberrypi is separated from a different results)
+- Customizable configurations for different groups of systems (ie - raspberrypis are on a separate network to other systems)

 As well as a reference for some moderate tasks: